 ArcelorMittal could become subject to unidentified liabilities in the future, such as those relating to uncontrolled tailings breaches or other future events or to underestimated emissions of polluting substances.
 For example, mining companies have incurred substantial liabilities in connection with the failure of tailing pond dams.
 In February 2019, the Company decided as a precautionary measure to implement its plan to evacuate the community situated downstream of its dormant Serra Azul tailing dam with a 5.8Mm3 tailings volume in Brazil.
 The decision was based on an updated site-based assessment following recent incidents in the Brazilian mining sector pending further testing and implementation of any necessary mitigation measures.
 Pursuant to the Complementary Agreement Term signed on 7 June 2021 between ArcelorMittal Brasil and the Federal and State Prosecutor Offices, ArcelorMittal Brasil is obligated to execute an action plan to ensure the stability, safety and decommissioning of the Serra Azul tailing dam (the "Serra Azul Project").
-As of 30 June 2022, the Company had set aside provisions amounting to \$123 million for the Serra Azul Project.
-See "Business overview- Sustainable development-Management Theme #4: Environment-Responsible water use" in the 2021 Form 20-F. At certain tailing pond dams, a risk of overfilling can result in costly evacuation of hazardous waste being required to avoid contamination of the site.
+As of 31 December 2022, the Company had recognised provisions amounting to \$187 million for the Serra Azul Project.
+See "Business overview-Sustainable development-Safeguarding water resources" in the 2022 Form 20-F. At certain tailing pond dams, a risk of overfilling can result in costly evacuation of hazardous waste being required to avoid contamination of the site.